Skip to main content

 How is a dental laceration diagnosed?

 Your healthcare provider will examine your mouth and ask how you were injured.
-He or she will check your laceration for foreign objects, such as a piece of tooth.
-You may also need the following:
+Your provider will check your laceration for foreign objects, such as a piece of tooth.
+An x-ray or CT may show foreign objects in your laceration.
+You may be given contrast liquid to help the injured area show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is a dental laceration treated?